-During the first increment, two analyses were performed to estimate the balance of water supplies and demands within the Upper Platte Basin.
-This included an estimate of all groundwater depletions to streamflow (Total Depletions) and the INSIGHT analysis.
-Both are described in Chapter 7.
+During the first increment, two analyses were performed to estimate the balance of water supplies and demands within the Upper Platte River Basin.
+This included an estimate of all groundwater depletions to streamflow, including depletions from uses prior to and after July 1, 1997 (Total Depletions), and the INSIGHT analysis.
+Both are described in Section 8.4.